vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `distribute_load_active_standby` - (Optional) Use both the active and standby service engines for virtual service placement in the legacy active standby ha mode.
 Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.
 * `distribute_queues` - (Optional) Distributes queue ownership among cores so multiple cores handle dispatcher duties.
 Requires se reboot.
 Deprecated from 18.2.8, instead use max_queues_per_vnic.
 Field introduced in 17.2.8.
 Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.
 * `distribute_vnics` - (Optional) Distributes vnic ownership among cores so multiple cores handle dispatcher duties.requires se reboot.
 Field introduced in 18.2.5.
+* `downstream_send_timeout` - (Optional) Timeout for downstream to become writable.
+Field introduced in 21.1.1.
+Unit is milliseconds.
 * `dp_aggressive_deq_interval_msec` - (Optional) Dequeue interval for receive queue from se_dp in aggressive mode.
 Allowed values are 1-1000.
 Field introduced in 21.1.1.
 Unit is milliseconds.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `dp_aggressive_enq_interval_msec` - (Optional) Enqueue interval for request queue to se_dp in aggressive mode.
 Allowed values are 1-1000.
 Field introduced in 21.1.1.
 Unit is milliseconds.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `dp_aggressive_hb_frequency` - (Optional) Frequency of se - se hb messages when aggressive failure mode detection is enabled.
 Field introduced in 20.1.3.
 Unit is milliseconds.
 * `dp_aggressive_hb_timeout_count` - (Optional) Consecutive hb failures after which failure is reported to controller,when aggressive failure mode detection is enabled.
 Field introduced in 20.1.3.
 * `dp_deq_interval_msec` - (Optional) Dequeue interval for receive queue from se_dp.
 Allowed values are 1-1000.
 Field introduced in 21.1.1.
 Unit is milliseconds.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `dp_enq_interval_msec` - (Optional) Enqueue interval for request queue to se_dp.
 Allowed values are 1-1000.
 Field introduced in 21.1.1.
 Unit is milliseconds.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `dp_hb_frequency` - (Optional) Frequency of se - se hb messages when aggressive failure mode detection is not enabled.
 Field introduced in 20.1.3.
 Unit is milliseconds.
 * `dp_hb_timeout_count` - (Optional) Consecutive hb failures after which failure is reported to controller, when aggressive failure mode detection is not enabled.
 Field introduced in 20.1.3.
 * `enable_gratarp_permanent` - (Optional) Enable gratarp for vip_ip.
 Field introduced in 18.2.3.
+* `enable_hsm_log` - (Optional) Enable hsm luna engine logs.
+Field introduced in 21.1.1.
 * `enable_hsm_priming` - (Optional) (this is a beta feature).
 Enable hsm key priming.
 If enabled, key handles on the hsm will be synced to se before processing client connections.
 Field introduced in 17.2.7, 18.1.1.
 * `enable_multi_lb` - (Optional) Applicable only for azure cloud with basic sku lb.
 If set, additional azure lbs will be automatically created if resources in existing lb are exhausted.
 Field introduced in 17.2.10, 18.1.2.
 * `enable_pcap_tx_ring` - (Optional) Enable tx ring support in pcap mode of operation.
 Tso feature is not supported with tx ring enabled.
 Deprecated from 18.2.8, instead use pcap_tx_mode.
 Requires se reboot.
 Field introduced in 18.2.5.